The Ultimate Guide To Cooking Frozen Salmon

 Pan Frying Salmon

 Pan frying is not recommended when cooking salmon from frozen – if you would like pan fry it is best to defrost the salmon first.
 Take out of the freezer and let defrost.

-Place the frozen salmon portions in a shallow pan, fill the pan with liquor until the salmon portions are almost covered.
+Place the frozen salmon fillets in a shallow pan, fill the pan with liquor until the salmon portions are almost covered.
 Poach on a medium heat for 10 – 12 minutes.
 Liquor can be fish stock, vegetable stock etc. A drop of wine can be added depending on your taste.

 A posh name for boil in the bag.
 To be fair at a lower regulated temperature which gives a great texture and helps for great presentation.
 If you have Sous Vide equipment the instructions for cooking a 6 oz portion will be in the guide.